 Parashat Eikev: A Summary

-Moses continues his discourse guaranteeing the Jewish people prosperity and good health if they follow the mitzvot, the commandments.
+Moshe continues his soliloquy guaranteeing the Jewish people prosperity and good health if they follow the mitzvot, the commandments.
 He reminds us to look at our history and to know that we can and should trust in G-d.
-However, we should be careful so that we are not distracted by our material success, lest we forget and ignore G-d.
+However, we should be careful so that we are not distracted by our material success lest that we forget and ignore G-d.

-Moses warns us against idolatry and against self-righteousness.
-He then details our rebellions against God during the 40 years in the desert and the giving of the Second Tablets (Moses broke the first Tablets containing the Ten Commandments during the sin of the Golden Calf).
+Moshe warns us against idolatry (the definition of idolatry is the belief that anything other than God has power) and against self-righteousness (“Do not say because of my virtue that God brought me to occupy this land … but because of the wickedness of these nations that God is driving them out before you.”)
+He then details our rebellions against God during the 40 years in the desert and the giving of the Second Tablets (Moshe broke the first Tablets containing the Ten Commandments after the sin of the Golden Calf.)

 This week’s portion dispels a common misconception.
 People think that “Man does not live by bread alone” means that a person needs additional foods beyond bread to survive.
 The quotation in its entirety is:

 “Man does not live by bread alone, but by all that comes out of G-d’s mouth.”
 (Deut.
 8:3)

 The Torah then answers a question which every human being has asked of himself: What does G-d want of you?

 “Only that you remain in awe of G-d your Lord, so that you will follow all his paths and love him, serving G-d your Lord with all your heart and with all your soul.
 You must keep G-d’s commandments and decrees … so that all good will be yours.”
 (Deut.
 10:12)